janko33bd/lighthouse-1/README.md

-Lighthouse
+BlackLight
 ==========

-Lighthouse is a bitcoin cash compatible fork of Mike Hearn's [Lighthouse project](https://github.com/vinumeris/lighthouse)
+BlackLight is a blackcoin compatible fork of Mike Hearn's [Lighthouse project](https://github.com/vinumeris/lighthouse)

-It is a decentralised, peer to peer crowdfunding application that uses the smart contracts features of the Bitcoin protocol.
+It is a decentralised, peer to peer crowdfunding application that uses the smart contracts features of the Blackcoin protocol.
 It lets you create projects and pledge to those projects.

 # project status - WIP